You don't have to buy an annuity from your pension provider and it often pays to shop around. Call us for a quote and see how we compare.

 Financially dependent.
 To rely (either fully or partially) on another person's finances.
 An unmarried partner must prove financial dependence before they receive a dependant's pension (if this has been chosen by the Annuitant).

-Financial Services Authority (FSA).
-The Financial Services Authority is responsible for regulating the Financial Services industry.
+Financial Conduct Authority (FCA).
+The Financial Conduct Authority is responsible for regulating the Financial Services industry.
 It provides information and advice for consumers on its website for a range of financial products and services, including pension annuities.

 Guaranteed (minimum payment) period.
 A period following the start date of an annuity during which income continues to be paid, even if the annuitant dies.
 A period of 1 to 10 years (complete years only) can be selected.